abilian/nua/apps/real-apps/readme.md

 Apps
 ====

-Put production apps in this directory.
+Put production-ready apps in this directory.

 This will move to an independent repository someday (but not initially).